 Some experts further contend that sales tax exemptions and reductions for food are poorly targeted because they do not depend on income.
-Virginia's Joint Legislative Audit and Review Commission reported that households earning more than \$70,000 accounted for 44 percent of Virginia households in 2008, but claimed 58 percent of the reduction in tax liability from the partial sales tax exemption for food.
-At the same time, households earning less than \$20,000
+Virginia's Joint Legislative Audit and Review Commission reported that households earning more than \$70,000 accounted for 44 percent of Virginia households in 2008, but claimed 58 percent of the reduction in tax liability from the

-&lt;sup>514 Food prepared for immediate consumption is taxed at a 10 percent rate, compared to the 5.75 percent general sales tax rate.
+498 Food prepared for immediate consumption is taxed at a 10 percent rate, compared to the 5.75 percent general sales tax rate.

-&lt;sup>515 This change was part of D.C.
+499 This change was part of D.C.
 Law 13-305, the "Tax Clarity Act of 2000," effective June 9, 2001.

-&lt;sup>516 Virginia's sales tax became more complicated due to legislation enacted in 2013.
+500 Virginia's sales tax became more complicated due to legislation enacted in 2013.
 The base rate for the general sales tax is now 5.3 percent, but in the Northern Virginia and Hampton Roads areas, a 0.7 percent add-on raises the total tax to 6 percent.
 The regional add-on generates revenue for transportation projects.

-&lt;sup>517 Federation of Tax Administrators, "State Sales Tax Rates and Food & Drug Exemptions," available at www.taxadmin.org.
+501 Federation of Tax Administrators, "State Sales Tax Rates and Food & Drug Exemptions," available at www.taxadmin.org.

-comprised 14 percent of Virginia households, but received only 7 percent of the total benefit from the lower tax rate.
+partial sales tax exemption for food.
+At the same time, households earning less than \$20,000 comprised 14 percent of Virginia households, but received only 7 percent of the total benefit from the lower tax rate.
 In a report prepared for the D.C.
-Tax Revision Commission, University of Tennessee professor William Fox stated that, "Food could be taxed and low-income households compensated with credits against the personal income tax or a smart card could be provided to low-income households to use as payment of sales tax on food purchases."
+Tax Revision Commission, University of Tennessee professor William Fox stated that, Food could be taxed and low-income households compensated with credits against the personal income tax or a smart card could be provided to low-income households to use as payment of sales tax on food purchases.